mikCN/CHARMTwinsights/README.md

 # CHARMTwinsight

-NOTE: This is a testing branch, attempting to integrate synthea as an API-available part of the main application.
+NOTE: This is a development branch, integrating Synthea as an API-available part of the main application.
 This version does so by running a Python FastAPI service calling out to the java application as a subprocess passing some parameters, returning a .zip file with contents.
-There are currently two issues:

-1) it is not fully working - something about the return of the .zip file (potentially related to the async-enforced time limit?)
-2) it is really slow, requiring a full spin-up of synthea + modules for each generation

-Another branch is investigating (even less successfully) the service solution at https://github.com/robcaruso/dhp-synthea-service

 ## 📌 Overview